South Africa

 1979-2002 managed float of exchange rate; gradual liberalisation through 1980s makes monetary policy instruments more indirect and brings fiscal dominance under control; monetary targets 1986-9, missed 3 years out of 4, authorities insist on objectives other than inflation; central bank made independent in 1996 constitution; from 1998 new repo-based interest rate operations and authorities looking to move to formal inflation targeting, which starts 2002 with large overshoot loosely structured discretion

-2003-17 wide inflation targets met or nearly met (typically around top of band) except 2008-9; 2-year ahead inflation expectations seem to have exceeded top of band in 2008 but since then have remained consistently around top of band loose inflation targeting LIT
+2003-23 wide inflation targets met or nearly met (typically around top of band) except 2008-9 and 2022; 2-year ahead inflation expectations seem to have exceeded top of band in 2008 but since then have remained consistently around or just below top of band; major effect of and policy response to Covid-19; mid-2022 adjustment to monetary policy implementation framework involving different reserve remuneration for different tiers of banks’ reserves loose inflation targeting LIT

-Download the complete set of advanced and emerging country details, or the country/currency area details for Africa.
+Download the complete set of emerging country details or the Africa country details.